alphazolam/EMV-Engine/README.md

 </details>

 # RE Engine Resource Editor
-RE Engine Resource Editor is a powerful script that can save and load PFB, SCN, and USER files for RE8 and all games after, and MDF2 files from all games.
+RE Engine Resource Editor is a powerful script that can save and load PFB, SCN, and USER files for all games except original RE7, and MDF2 files from all games.
 * Use the same JSON dumps as used in the [RSZ Template](https://github.com/alphazolam/RE_RSZ) to read and write important game files
 * Add components, instances, change Parents and recreate whole files entirely from Lua tables
 * Save Material edits from EMV directly to the corresponding MDF file